You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 Show Full Size |

-For the purpose of hacking you can also enter XX, which will be replaced with all values from 00 to FF.
+For the purpose of hacking you can also enter XX, YY, which will be replaced with all values from 00 to FF.

-For example if you enter '21 XX' HUD ECU Hacker will send 256 commands from '21 00' to '21 FF' to the ECU.
+In the example above entering '21 XX' has sent 256 commands from '21 00' to '21 FF' to the ECU.

-Data Slewing
+HUD ECU Hacker - Data Slewing

 The MT05 allows to manually modify some of the parameter values which have been measured or calculated.